100131AM EBG-04 Sober.doc

 Jesus believed in and taught this high view of Scripture.
 He often reminded the religious leaders of the day that every WORD of God was settled in Heaven, and was directly sent from Him.
 So, the Bible is not some collected impressions that can mean just about anything.
 No, we have a God who has communicated in specific, understandable WORDS.
 So as we look at Titus 2:2 remember:

 Our God has laid down a specific curriculum made up of 24 very powerful, very clear, and very understandable words.
-Today in v.
+This morning in v.
 2 we are examining the first word God uses to describe these godly, highly useful, and greatly compensated men.

 Titus 2:2 that the older men be sober, reverent, temperate, sound in faith, in love, in patience; NKJV